 DO keep in mind that there are a lot of other shows to see during your stay even if you don't go in July.
 If you prefer less crowds this is a great option.
 There are more shows during the summer months but there is always something to see.
 The Visitors Center can help you find out what your family will enjoy most.
 You will need tickets for the shows so call ahead or go to the Visitors Center first thing in the morning.
 There are also several concerts and smaller shows throughout the day so plan your day accordingly.

 There is so much to see and do in Nauvoo, if you can, plan to stay for more than a day!
 I highly recommend checking out HistoricNauvoo.net before you go for more information about picnic spots, hotels, and other things to do in the area.
+We've stayed in a hotel and a house rental.
+The house was great as we could easily do all our own meals and had more room to relax.
+We found the rentals through Historic Nauvoo site.
 Remember to record your experience while the details are fresh in your mind!

 While you driving to Nauvoo, I highly recommend get LDS Bookshelf PLUS.
 It gives you unlimited access to LDS audio and ebooks.
 You can download some ahead of time to listen to in the car too.
-Read what my family listens to and how to get the best value out of your subscription or let me hook you up with a 30 days for free.
+Let me hook you up with a 30 days for free.